 Finding a good agent usually means asking people for recommendations of agents they know and trust.

-We recommend the people at Policygenius for your life insurance needs.
+But if you can’t ask for referrals, at Minority Mindset, we recommend the people at Policygenius for your life insurance needs.

 Their agents aren’t incentivized to upsell you anything and are happy to answer all your questions!

 You can find the best rates on life insurance by shopping around and comparing quotes.